peeyush98/ML-Classification/README.md

 # ML-Classification
-I will be uploading all the classification projects I do in this repository whether they are small or big
+I will be uploading all the classification projects I do in this repository whether they are small or big.